Cannabis education is a growing concern as more states legalize marijuana

 Be True Educators

-Like we wrote in the first part of our 4 part series on CBD that was published last week, knowledge truly is the key to success, and being a thought leader for your patients and consumers means you are earning brand loyalty that cannot be bought.
+Like we wrote in the first part of series on CBD, knowledge truly is the key to success, and being a thought leader for your patients and consumers means you are earning brand loyalty that cannot be bought.
 Embrace your role as true educators when you’re bringing cannabis into people’s lives.
 It’s important for your marijuana retail store and employees to be astute to everyone’s learning needs, and how different people take in information.
 Each marijuana retail operation has the opportunity to be a leader in education – think about not only what you’re educating on in cannabis, but the way you’re educating, and you can be guaranteed you’ll be creating one knowledgeable cannabis consumer.